M66B/FairEmail/FAQ.md

 so it is not possible to store FairEmail or its data on external storage media, like an sdcard.
 See also [here](https://developer.android.com/guide/topics/data/install-location).

+If you need to save on storage space, you can limit the number of days messages are being synchronized and kept for.
+You can change these settings by long pressing a folder in the folder list and selecting *Edit properties*.

 <br />

 <a name="faq94"></a>